FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 **Question:** Why do we need separate methods to predict secondary structure for membrane and water-soluble / non-membrane proteins?
 What is needer for membrane prediction beyond secondary structure?

 > Methods trained to predict secondary structure in soluble environment fail for membrane proteins \(empirical observation\).
 Reason for this is that the environment \(the membrane\) is very different.
 >
+> Number of alpha - helixes is important, as it defines function of membrane protein.
+>
 > ❓